-(i) Reclamation must begin as soon as possible after mining commences and must continue concurrently until such time that the mining operation is terminated and all of the affected land is reclaimed.
+- (i) Reclamation must begin as soon as possible after mining commences and must continue concurrently until such time that the mining operation is terminated and all of the affected land is reclaimed.
 If conditions are such that final reclamation procedures cannot begin until the mining operation is completed, this must be explained in the reclamation plan.
 A detailed time schedule for the mining and reclamation progression must be included in the reclamation plan.
-This time schedule shall: (A) Apply to reclamation of all lands to be affected in the permit area;

-(B) Designate times for backfilling, grading, contouring and reseeding;

-(C) Be coordinated with a map indicating the areas of progressive mining and reclamation;

-(D) Establish reclamation concurrently with mining operations, whenever possible.
-If not possible, the schedule shall provide for the earliest possible reclamation consistent with the orderly and economic development of the property; and

-(E) If the Administrator approves a schedule where reclamation follows the completion of mining, describe the conditions which will constitute completion or termination of mineral production.
+This time schedule shall: - (A) Apply to reclamation of all lands to be affected in the permit area; - (B) Designate times for backfilling, grading, contouring and reseeding; - (C) Be coordinated with a map indicating the areas of progressive mining and reclamation; - (D) Establish reclamation concurrently with mining operations, whenever possible.
+If not possible, the schedule shall provide for the earliest possible reclamation consistent with the orderly and economic development of the property; and - (E) If the Administrator approves a schedule where reclamation follows the completion of mining, describe the conditions which will constitute completion or termination of mineral production.

-(1)Unanticipated conditions.
+(1) Unanticipated conditions.

-An operator encountering unanticipated conditions shall notify the (i) Administrator as soon as possible and in no event more than five days after making the discovery.

-An unanticipated condition is any condition encountered in a (ii) mining operation and not mentioned by the operator in his mining or reclamation plan which may seriously affect the procedures, timing, or outcome of mining or reclamation.
-Such unanticipated conditions include but are not limited to the following:

-The uncovering during mining operations of any acid-(A) forming, radioactive, inflammable, or toxic materials which must be burned, impounded, or otherwise disposed of in order to eliminate pollution or safety hazards.
+- (i) An operator encountering unanticipated conditions shall notify the Administrator as soon as possible and in no event more than five days after making the discovery. - (ii) An unanticipated condition is any condition encountered in a mining operation and not mentioned by the operator in his mining or reclamation plan which may seriously affect the procedures, timing, or outcome of mining or reclamation.
+Such unanticipated conditions include but are not limited to the following: - (A) The uncovering during mining operations of any acidforming, radioactive, inflammable, or toxic materials which must be burned, impounded, or otherwise disposed of in order to eliminate pollution or safety hazards.

-The discovery during mining operations of a significant (B) flow of groundwater in any stratigraphic horizon.

-The occurrence of slides, faults, or unstable soil and (C) overburden materials which may cause sliding or caving in a pit which could cause problems or delays with mining or reclamation.

-The occurrence of uncontrolled underground caving or (D) subsidence which reaches the surface, causing problems with reclamation and safety hazards.

-(E) A discovery of significant archaeological or paleontological importance.

-(iii) In the case of the uncovering of hazardous materials, the operator shall take immediate steps to notify the Administrator and comply with any required measures to eliminate the pollution or safety hazard.
+- (B) The discovery during mining operations of a significant flow of groundwater in any stratigraphic horizon. - (C) The occurrence of slides, faults, or unstable soil and overburden materials which may cause sliding or caving in a pit which could cause problems or delays with mining or reclamation. - (D) The occurrence of uncontrolled underground caving or subsidence which reaches the surface, causing problems with reclamation and safety hazards. - (E) A discovery of significant archaeological or paleontological importance. - (F) For the purposes of remining operations an unanticipated condition is one which arises after permit issuance, is related to prior mining and was not addressed in the permit application. - (iii) In the case of the uncovering of hazardous materials, the operator shall take immediate steps to notify the Administrator and comply with any required measures to eliminate the pollution or safety hazard.
 Under all conditions the operator must take appropriate measures to correct, eliminate, or adapt to an unanticipated condition before mining resumes in the immediate vicinity of that condition.